Professor Niall Mackenzie

-Dr Niall G MacKenzie FRSA is a three-time graduate of the University of Glasgow.
-Prior to re-joining the University, he worked at the universities of Cambridge, Wales, and Strathclyde in the fields of entrepreneurship and innovation.
-He is a Research Associate of the Centre for Business Research at the University of Cambridge, the Centre for Business History in Scotland, and a member of the University of Cambridge Policy Fellows Network.
-A former Treasurer of the Association of Business Historians in the UK, his research interests lie in the fields of business history, entrepreneurship, innovation, and regional development.
-His research has been funded by a number of organisations including the ESRC, AHRC, European Commission H2020, Nesta, the Scottish Government, Scottish Enterprise, the OECD, Forfas (Ireland's development agency), the Department of Enterprise, Trade and Investment Northern Ireland (DETINI), Creative Scotland, and the Institute for Family Business.
-His work has been published in the Journal of Product Innovation Management, Harvard Business History Review (forthcoming), Business History, Small Business Economics, Asia Pacific Journal of Management, and Regional Studies, amongst others.
+Dr Niall G MacKenzie FRSA is Director of Accreditations in the Adam Smith Business School and a three-time graduate of the University of Glasgow.
+Prior to re-joining the University, he worked at the universities of Cambridge, Wales and Strathclyde in the fields of entrepreneurship and innovation.
+His research has been funded by a number of organisations, including the European Commission H2020, ESRC, AHRC, Nesta, the Scottish Government, Scottish Enterprise, the OECD, Forfas (Ireland's development agency), the Department of Enterprise, Trade and Investment Northern Ireland (DETINI), Creative Scotland and the Institute for Family Business.
+His work has been published in the Harvard Business History Review, Journal of Product Innovation Management, Business History, Small Business Economics, Asia Pacific Journal of Management and Regional Studies, amongst others.

 Niall is a member of the School's Entrepreneurship, Development and Political Economy research cluster

 Areas of expertise:

 - Regional development

 - 2016: Carnegie Trust, Carnegie Vacation Scholarship (for undergraduate student Shannon Harris) – ‘Entrepreneurial opportunity recognition and religion’, 2016 (£1,350)